 First, Kaiser’s soil tests do show some moderately high levels of nitrate and even higher levels of phosphate.
 But his stormwater tests—which agronomists consider the gold standard for testing whether fertilizers are “leaking” from a farm—are almost crystal clear.

 How can that be?
 If you listen to agronomists and soil scientists who are skeptical of Kaiser’s methods, it’s because these pollutants often hide out.
 There is some evidence that this might be true, and there is some evidence that it isn’t.
-If you can’t resist the numerical fine points of this puzzle — and the vigorous debate it provoked — please read the sidebar “Soil chemistry’s invisible dance”.
+If you’re curious about the numerical fine points of this puzzle — and the vigorous debate it provoked — please read our sidebar, “Soil chemistry’s invisible dance.”

 If you listen to Kaiser, however, the lab technicians are missing the truth.
 The pollutants aren’t visible simply because all of the biological life that he has built up in his fields is eating them up.
 “The high organic matter buffers any inconsistency in those nutrients,” Kaiser says.
 “It sounds like all these criticisms are coming from people who don’t understand a truly biological system.”
 As audacious as that claim may sound, Kaiser has a few scientists on his side, too.
 “All that microbial life is just cycling through those nutrients,” says Jerry Hatfield of the USDA.
 Ray Ward, a leading soil testing expert, agrees.
 (Ward runs Ward Labs, of Kearny, Nebraska, which has developed some of the nation’s most complete methods of testing both nutrient levels and microbial life in soil.
 Kaiser’s most recent tests were run at Ward Labs.)
 Jeff Creque, chief scientist of the Marin Carbon Project, stands by Kaiser’s methods as well.
 Creque further argues that industrial agriculture’s departure from biological systems is what led to much of our troubles with carbon dioxide pollution in the first place.
 “Back in the day, the only way to increase nitrogen in the soil was in conjunction with carbon,” Creque says.
 “Today, we feed the chemistry of the soil.
 We don’t feed the biology of the soil.
 So we burn up the carbon.”